Estimated reading time: 8 minutes

 Once you’ve got your flyers printed, it’s time to get them to your audience.
 Informational flyers and product sheets are usually handed directly to people with whom you’ve already engaged, whether in your office or at a trade show.
 If you’re promoting an event or want to advertise your business in general, you’re going to have to think about your broader distribution options.

+Street promotion costs more money, but it can get more flyers in front of more people…very quickly.
+Asking people to look at a piece of paper isn’t enough – instead, work with your staff on an engaging opening line to attract customer attention.
 You may also want to look into door-to-door options, where your team drops off flyers directly at the customer’s home or business.
 This can be a very effective distribution channel for service businesses like landscapers, exterminators and home repair, because you’re reaching the potential audience right where they can be helped.